-(full term, 3 credits, graded, may be elected twice for credit)
+full term, 3 credits, graded, may be elected twice for credit)

-Writing 120 is intended for all students who feel most comfortable with academic writing in a language other than English.
-This course is designed to prepare international and multilingual students for their first-year writing courses.
-It will guide students in typical university writing practices, including an emphasis on developing well-researched, properly cited papers.
-Students will develop written fluency and improve command over grammatical and rhetorical conventions common in a variety of academic disciplines with the aim of developing a rhetorical perspective on multilingualism as it relates to academic writing.
+	WRITING 120 is intended for all students who feel most comfortable with academic

+	writing in a language other than English.
+This course is designed to prepare

+	international and multilingual students for their first-year writing courses.
+It

+	will guide students in typical university writing practices, including an

+	emphasis on developing well-researched, properly cited papers.
+Students will

+	develop written fluency and improve command over textual, rhetorical,

+	grammatical, and discursive conventions common in a variety of academic

+	disciplines with the aim of developing a rhetorical perspective on

+	multilingualism as it relates to academic writing.
 To that end, students will: